shubham6i/shubham6i/README.md

 $ whoami
 Shubham S Vernekar

+$ status
+open to learning.
+open to building.
+open to opportunities.

 $ bio
-builds reliable software with curiosity and care. learns fast, adapts faster. turns problems into clean, working solutions.
+builds reliable software with curiosity and care. turns coffee into clean, readable code. asks "why?" before writing "how?". enjoys debugging almost as much as shipping. learns fast, adapts faster, improves constantly. turns messy problems into simple, working solutions.

+$ hobbies
+exploring design inspiration and clean ui patterns. tinkering with side projects for fun (and learning). reading about tech, startups, and system design. listening to music while refactoring code. occasionally touching grass to reboot the brain.

 $ username
 @shubham6i